Happy New Year, 2017!

 One of the more elusive dragonflies in Anacortes is the American Emerald.
-So far, we've only seen this species in June and July, and then it's usually just one or two observations.
+So far, we've only seen this species in June and July, and even then it's usually just one or two observations.

 The American Emerald is an easy dragonfly to ID.
 Here's a shot showing the main field marks: